chandra-akash/Masai-Project-1/README.md

 This entire journey of making the project was awesome.
 We learned lots of things by applying to the real website and it gave us a lot of confidence.
 Although we could have done more, time did not allow us to go further.
 But we must improve it.

 ### Limitations:
-Not responsive yet and might not be properly visible on small screen devices (Recomended Resolution: 1366 x 768 )
+Home page is fully responsive; all pages are not responsive yet , those pages are might not be properly visible on small screen devices
+(Recomended Resolution: 1366 x 768 )

 ### Live Video Demo🎥: